 I will arrive at your session on time.
 (I am always on time, but if I am running more than 10 mins late I will let you know).

-It is great if everyone is ready when I arrive, especially where children are involved.
-I find some of the best, most natural photos are captured in the first 15 minutes of me being in the house.
+If you have opted for a lifestyle portrait photography session, it is great if everyone is ready when I arrive.
+Especially where children are involved.
+I find some of the best, most natural images are captured in the first 15 minutes of me being in the house.
 The novelty wears off pretty quickly if you are a small child.
 So to get the most from your session, please try to be ready when I arrive (well as best you can, I am a parent too and I know that sometimes the best laid plans can come undone).
-I would also ask you to let everyone know that I am coming, so that it is not a surprise for them.
-See top tips
+Check out some of my lifestyle photography sessions below.

 If you are on a digital package, your images will be available to download when I send you your gallery.
 You can then save, share and print as you want.

-I know offer a combination package with both print and digital images.
+I now offer a combination package, with both print and digital images.
 You will have your images to download and you also get professional prints.
 The best of both worlds.